ku-sldg/plih/_simple/5-Monadic-Interpreter.md

                   (Num v2) -> (Right (Num (v1+v2)))
                   (Boolean _) -> (Left "Type Error in +")
     (Boolean _) -> (Left "Type Error in +")
+{% endhighlight %}

+The final term in the `do` sequence is a `case` expression that looks at the subterm evaluation results.
+All we check in the case is the type of the term resulting from a successful evaluation.
+If evaluating either subterm fails and results in a `Left` construction, it will fall through just like our example above.
+What we do is make sure the subterm evaluation results are of compatible types.
+If they are we return `(Num (v1+v2))`.
+If they are not, we generate a fresh error message using `Left`.

+Note how similar the `do` sequence is to the inference rule describing evaluation of addition.
+This is a nice side effect of using the monad.

+Remaining binary and unary operations use the same pattern as plus.
+Specifically, evaluate the subterms and return the result of combining evaluation results.
+Go through several of these to make sure you understand what the `do` notation is doing.
+(No pun intended.)

+{% highlight haskell %}
 evalM (Minus t1 t2) = do
   t1' <- (evalM t1)
   t2' <- (evalM t2)